 The charts above display the yield spreads between Corporate Bonds, Treasury Bonds, and Mortgages.
 All bonds in this comparison have long maturity dates.
-Therefore, the main differentiator is the underlying credit risk, rather than the duration, which is examined on the Yield Curve page.
-The spreads tend to widen in economic recessions and indicate an increased risk of default as well as reduced liquidity in the market.
+Therefore, the main differentiator is the underlying credit risk - in contrast to the the duration, which is the differentiator on the Yield Curve page.
+The credit spreads tend to widen in economic recessions and indicate an increased risk of default as well as reduced liquidity in the market.

 The chart above gives a different view of the same data from the spreads above.

 The 30-Year Fixed Rate Mortgage Rate is the average rate based on mortgages with a 30 year duration in the United States.
 The data since 1971 is provided by Freddie Mac.

 The Baa Corporate Bond Yield series is based on Baa rated bonds with maturities 20 years and above.
 Baa rated bonds and higher (according to Moody's credit rating) are considered "investment grade".

 The Aaa Corporate Bond Yield series is based on Aaa rated bonds with maturities 20 years and above.
 Aaa is the highest credit rating issued by Moody's.